paramientos/fokus/README.md

 Fokus is a comprehensive project management system inspired by tools like Jira, Asana, and Trello.
 It aims to consolidate all team collaboration needs into a single platform, eliminating the need for multiple tools.

+### Development Status

+Fokus is currently under active development with version 1.0.0 targeted for release by the end of September 2025.
+After this date, you will be able to download stable releases from the releases page.

 ### Key Features

 - **Project Management**: Create and manage projects with customizable workflows